Use–mention distinction

-The first sentence is a statement about the substance called "cheese": it is using the word "cheese" to refer to the common dairy product.
-The second is a statement about the very word "cheese" itself.
-In that sentence, "cheese" is acting as a signifier: the writer is mentioning the word without using it to refer to anything other than itself.
-In that case, especially without quotation marks, the mentioned word is said to be autonymous.
+The first sentence is a statement about the edible substance called cheese.
+It demonstrates a use or usage; the writer is using the normal English word cheese, in its typical way, to refer to the common dairy product.
+The second is a statement about the very word cheese itself as a linguistic entity.
+This second sentence provides a mention; the writer is mentioning the word but not using it to refer to anything other than itself.

 The use–mention distinction can sometimes be pedantic, especially in simple cases where it is obvious.
 However, scholars argue that many philosophical works have been misguided, or misinterpreted by others, based on a failure to understand or recognize this basic distinction.

 Overview

 In written language, mentioned words or phrases often appear between single or double quotation marks or in italics.
 In philosophy, single quotation marks are typically used, while in other fields (such as linguistics) italics are more common.
-Some style authorities, such as Strunk and White, emphasize that mentioned words or phrases should be visually distinct.
+Some style authorities, such as Strunk and White, recommend that mentioned words or phrases should be visually distinct.
 On the other hand, used words or phrases do not carry typographic markings.

-The phenomenon of a term having different references in various contexts was referred to as suppositio (substitution) by medieval logicians.
-A substitution describes how a term is substituted in a sentence based on its referent.
+The phenomenon of a term having different references in various contexts was referred to as suppositio (supposition) by medieval logicians.
+Supposition describes how a term is substituted in a sentence based on its referent.
 For nouns, a term can be used in different ways: